-Our audit was conducted for the purpose of forming opinions on the District's General Obligation Bond Funded Capital Outlay Projects financial statements.
-The supplementary schedules are presented for purposes of additional analysis and are not a required part of the financial statements.
+Our audit was conducted for the purpose of forming an opinion on the District's General Obligation Bond Funded Capital Outlay Projects financial statements.
+The supplementary schedule is presented for purposes of additional analysis and is not a required part of the financial statements.